Wondering what the best natural remedies for cerebral palsy are?

 Due to impaired mobility, children with cerebral palsy tend to be less active than children without.

-Movement is essential for preventing learned non-use and maintaining circulation.
+Movement is essential for preventing learned non-use, maintaining circulation, and promoting overall health.

 Physical activity helps stretch tight muscles, strengthen underused muscles, and expand range of motion in the joints.